-As a first in the southern hemisphere, Sydney Olympic Park Authority is currently piloting Digital Trust for Places and Routines (DTPR), a communication standard to inform and engage people about technologies in public spaces.
-Signs using the DTPR standard have been posted around Bicentennial Park for SIMPaCT to communicate how they work and support management of the park.
-The signs use a set of icons to visually communicate the type of technology being used and its purpose and include QR codes for people who seek more information and provide feedback via a dedicated webpage.
+A first in the southern hemisphere, Sydney Olympic Park Authority piloted Digital Trust for Places and Routines (DTPR), a communication standard to inform and engage people about technologies in public spaces.
+Signs using the DTPR standard were posted around Bicentennial Park for SIMPaCT, to communicate how it worked and support management of the park.
+The signs used a set of icons to show the type of technology being used, its purpose, and includeed QR codes for people to seek more information via a dedicated webpage.
 By using DTPR to explain technology and support public engagement, SOPA was able to learn that most visitors to the park were supportive of the SIMPaCT technology once they were made aware of the project and understood how it worked.